We are delighted to announce our new partnership with the Black Lion (Tikur Anbessa) Specialized Teaching Hospital in Addis Ababa, Ethiopia!

 OMI and Black Lion Partnership

 Dr. Schluger is also the main initiator of the OMI – Black Lion partnership.
-As a long-term OMI faculty member, he introduced the Black Lion Hospital team to the OMI Salzburg.
+As a long-term OMI faculty member, he introduced the Black Lion Hospital team to the OMI team in Salzburg.
 The cooperation between these two institutions provides doctors in both locations with opportunities to make medical education more accessible.
 The OMI is glad to enable physicians from Ethiopia to participate in its medical programs and equip them with knowledge to improve healthcare delivery in their country.

-To ensure the coordination between the two institutions, Dr. Tewodros Haile Gebremariam will assume the role of OMI local coordinator.
-As Chief of the Pulmonary and Critical Care Division at Black Lion Hospital and a graduate of the EATI himself, Dr. Tewodros is not only an expert on the situation in Ethiopia and pulmonary diseases but also on the importance of training programs and the work behind such initiatives.
+To ensure the coordination between the two institutions, Dr. Tewodros Haile Gebremariam will assume the role of local coordinator.
+As Chief of the Pulmonary and Critical Care Division at Black Lion Hospital and a graduate of the EATI himself, Dr. Tewodros is not only an expert on the situation in Ethiopia and pulmonary diseases, but also on the importance of training programs and the work behind such initiatives.
 As an OMI local coordinator, his activities will include promoting the OMI within Ethiopia, providing valuable information and support for physicians interested in the OMI programs, continuously managing the Ethiopian fellows’ data in the OMI application platform, and maintaining the relationship with OMI alumni from Ethiopia.